-Total expenditure of \$1 million was 90.7% lower in 2023-24 than in 2022-23.
-The decrease in 2023-24 was primarily due to 117.5% lower portable long service leave scheme benefit expenses than in 2022-23.
-The actuarial review as of 30 June 2024 resulted in a decrease to the provision for portable long service leave claim entitlements by \$1.6 million.
-Additionally, long service leave claims totalling \$2.9 million were paid throughout the 2023-24 financial year.
+The total expenditure of \$89.3 million was mostly made up of the portable long service leave scheme benefits expense of \$83.8 million.
+The actuarial review as of 30 June 2024 resulted in an increase to the provision for portable long service leave claim entitlements of \$80 million.
+Additionally, \$3.8 million in long service leave claims were paid throughout the year.

-The statement of financial position reflects our sound financial status, with a net asset position of \$72.4 million at the end of the 2023-24 financial year.
-This indicates that we have a strong coverage of assets to forecast liabilities including future claims.
-As of 30 June 2024, the scheme was 359.2% funded.
+The statement of financial position reflects our sound financial status with a net asset position of \$40.7 million at the end of the 2023-24 financial year.
+The scheme had an investment balance of \$198.5 million in 2023-24, having increased by \$158.2 million since 2022-23.
+This indicates that we have an appropriate level of assets to forecast liabilities including future claims.

+As of 30 June 2024, the scheme was 104.9% funded.